 As mentioned earlier that there are a lot of language schools running in the United States, so before thinking about how to start a language school business you must think about something additional and more lucrative.
-In this language school business plan pdf you can read about the competitive aspects and advertisement strategy Naomi Language School will adopt.
+In this language school business model pdf you can read about the competitive aspects and advertisement define a strategic plan Naomi Language School will adopt.

 6.1 Competitive Analysis

 Our biggest competitive advantage lies in our workforce.
 Our tutors are highly experienced and professional and they know the tactics of teaching an entirely new language to those who are alien to it.
 Secondly, we’ll be greatly benefitted by our location.
 Boston is the city with two major universities Harvard and Massachusetts Institute of Technology; so students from all over the world desire to come here to study further.
 We are exactly located in the metropolitan area, where those students can easily approach us to remove their hesitation of speaking a new language.
 Lastly, we will not only be teaching the language, but we will also be teaching the skill, we’ll arrange group talks and interactions so that foreign students can adjust with the new people.